alfonmedela/dermatophAIte/README.md

-# dermatophAIte
+# DermatophAIte

-Dermatophyte identification using Deep Learning
+The automatic dermatophyte identification model is a work in progress.